Tuesday, July 28, 2009

 New Mozart piano music discovered

 Few details are being released until an official presentation in a week's time.
-In January, a piece by Mozart which had lain undiscovered in a French library for years, had its first performance.
-What great news from the Master.

 The two-minute-long piece performed in public in January for the first time was played by violinist Daniel Cuiller before a small audience in Nantes, western France.